MiMiC: A High-Performance Framework for Multiscale Molecular Dynamics Simulations: Software Design

 The fundamental objects in MiMiC are the instances of the \emph{subsystem} class, as each of them is associated with an external program that calculates its properties.
 In its essence, the base \emph{subsystem} class contains the energy of a given subsystem, its box parameters (if present), and a set of particles, which can be clustered in fragments.
 Because of its association with a client program, it also includes several methods (called type-bound procedures in Fortran) that are used for data transfer and communication via MCL, and to which we collectively refer to as a communicator.
 In the initial phase of a simulation, they are used to collect data about the subsystem, like the number of particles and their species, and then, during the MD loop, to distribute particle coordinates to individual clients, instruct them to execute a calculation, and, once it is finished, collect the final energies, forces, and possibly other quantities.
 So far, we have implemented two derived \emph{subsystem} classes, namely an MM subsystem and a QM subsystem.
 The latter can be straightforwardly used for programs that have a real-space grid representation of the electron density and external potentials, such as those based on plane waves (PWs).
 For other basis sets, such as Gaussian-type orbitals (GTOs), it may be necessary to implement additional functionality, such as mapping the electron density onto a real-space grid or including the external potential to the QM Hamiltonian, e.g., from MM point charges.

 The \emph{interaction} class groups objects required for the calculation of subsystem interactions.
 Here, we use an electrostatic embedding QM/MM scheme as an example to explain the essence of this class.
-Among its attributes, we include pointers to the involved subsystems, two arrays referencing the short-range (sr) and long-range (lr) MM atoms, and settings related to the atom sorting into sr/lr subdomains (for the theoretical basis, see Section \ref{sec:elec_emb}).
-Finally, its methods constitute an interface to compute different quantities that represent the interaction, be it the potential of MM atoms acting on the QM subsystem, QM/MM energy, or QM/MM forces.
+Among its attributes, we include pointers to the involved subsystems, two arrays referencing the short-range (sr) and long-range (lr) MM atoms, and settings related to the atom sorting into sr/lr subdomains (for the theoretical basis, see Sec.~\ref{sec:elec_emb}).
+Finally, its methods constitute an interface for computing different quantities representing the interaction, such as the potential of MM atoms acting on the QM subsystem, QM/MM energy, or QM/MM forces.

 Possible extensions of the functionality, for example, to perform MM/CG simulations, can be achieved by a few additions.
 First, it is necessary to implement a new \emph{subsystem} class to accommodate a CG client program and all its characteristics.
 One can, for instance, introduce a new class for CG beads by extending the base \emph{particle} class, which would then represent the particles in a new CG \emph{subsystem}.
 Moreover, a new \emph{interaction} class needs to be implemented to calculate the interactions between the CG beads and MM atoms.
 Further extensions to enable, e.g., a three-layer multiscale model, proceed in a similar way.